iamlothian/Implement.js/README.md

     });
     // -> { propa: 10, propb: 'bd' }

-`d` is a new objcet that implaments the same constructors as `c` and extends `c` with any other constructor functions just as `Implement` would.
+`d` is a new object that implements the same constructors as `c` and extends `c` with any other constructor functions just as `Implement` would.

-Notice `propa` is set to 10, this is because the implamentation arguments are remembered and used when implamenting `a` on `d`. once all of `c`'s constructors have been run, the extending constructors are run.
+Notice `propa` is set to 10, this is because the implementation arguments are remembered and used when implementing `a` on `d`. once all of `c`'s constructors have been run, the extending constructors are run.
 In the above example the an anonymous constructor function is adding 'd' to the `propb` property set by the `b` constructor.

 `__InstanceOf__` will also work on extended objects